lupyuen/pinephone-nuttx/README.md

 #endif // BUFFER_UART
 }
 ```

+This forces `a64_uart_send` to call `up_putc` to print an entire line of text.
+(Instead of character by character)

+This also means that the `nsh` prompt will no longer echo text character by character.
+We need to press Enter to see the `nsh` output.

 FYI: `printf` Console Output Stream is locked and unlocked with a Mutex.
 Let's log the locking and unlocking of the Mutex...